So far, we have seen two global methods for printing to the screen:

 system to treat new lines differently.
 So the four valid mode strings

-Output stream objects also provide a printf
+Output stream objects also provide a printf method, for formatted

-method takes a formatter as its first
+printing.
+The stream printf method takes a formatter as its first

 argument, followed by any arguments to be forwarded to the formatter.